lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 ### User-Item Collaborative Filtering
 Collaborative Filtering allows us to use Users and Items *at the same time!*.
 It recommends items to user A based on the preferences / history of similar user B

+In collaborative filtering, prediction and classification metrics like precision and recall are more common versus straight similarity metrics

 #### Idea Behind Collaborative Filtering
 - Desire is to predict user preferences based on previous history